Springtime in Connecticut always sneaks up on you.

 You’ll feel like you’ve arrived in Holland with the stunning fields of breathtaking tulips.
 Demand to visit Wicked Tulips Flower Farm each year is high, so be ready to get tickets.

 The farm takes its cues from nature to determine when they’ll open each year.
 That said, they post updates on their website, so visitors know the peak time to visit the tulips.

 Connecticut is known for an ongoing calendar of events throughout the year, and spring is no different.
 Once spring is in the air, Connecticut comes to life, hosting multiple festivals and events throughout April and May.
 This is a wonderful time to explore the state.

-Some of the most popular festivals include:
+Some of the most popular spring festivals in CT include:

 Connecticut’s Cherry Blossom Festival

 Perhaps one of the most celebrated festivals of the year, this premier spring event is sponsored by the New Haven Historic Commission.